docutils/docutils/docutils/docs/ref/doctree.rst

   .. _reference name:

 _`Reference names`
-  are identifiers assigned in the markup.
+  are assigned in the markup and used for internal cross-references and as base of element identifiers_.

   Reference names are used in the name_, names_, refname_, and dupnames_
   attributes (`%refname.type`_ or `%refnames.type`_).

-  Reference names may consist of any text.
+  Reference names may consist of any text, whitespace is normalized. [#whitespace-normalization]_ (Identifiers_ have additional constraints.)

-  Whitespace is normalized. [#whitespace-normalization]_
+  In reStructuredText, `reference names <rST reference names_>`__ originate from `internal hyperlink targets`_, a directive's `name option`_, or the element's title or content.

   .. _namespace: